agilestacks/components/traefik/README.md

 ```

 Every ingress that goes into `applications` namespace (or annotated with `kubernetes.io/ingress.class: my-public-apps`) is controlled by `public-ingress` Traefik.
 You may also omit namespace parameters if you choose to switch on ingress class.

+### No Traefik Dashboard

+When `component.traefik.kubernetes.namespaces` option is used you may get 404 HTTP error visiting Traefik Dashboard URL.
+The problem is that public ingress Traefik might be installed in the namespace is does not _oversee_.
+By default Traefik installs into `ingress` namespace that is managed by default Traefik.
+Public ingress Traefik cannot not see it’s own ingress object / route.
+There are two options:
+1. In case you segregate controllers both on ingress class and namespace, then add `ingress` namespace to `component.traefik.kubernetes.namespaces` of `public-ingress`.
+It won’t conflict with default Traefik because of `ingressClass`.
+2. Otherwise install public ingress into some of the namespaces it oversees or in it’s own namespace.
+The parameter controlling namespace to install into is `component.ingress.namespace`.

+### Hub parameters

 Even though you might not use Hub component model for your services initially - using Helm or `kubectl` directly instead, in case you do then you may want to distinguish duplicates of `component.ingress.*` outputs.
 If deployment order - last component outputs wins - favor your configuration, then you don't need to do anything.
 Alternatively, there are two options: